Tableau charts: Bump chart

 Next, Drag the Calculated field Rank above to the Rows shelf, see the results below.

-Duplicate the chart by (hold down Ctrl key) dragging the field Rank on the Rows shelf next to itself.
+Duplicate the view by holding down Ctrl key of the keyboard and dragging the field Rank on the Rows shelf next to itself.
 See below.

 Make the charts dual and synchronize the axis.